 Excess qualifying distributions may be carried over to reduce future minimum distributions for a period of five years.
-A summary of the activity involving the Fund's carryovers is as follows: Undistributed income for the year ended December 31, 2013 required to be distributed in 2014 amounted to approximately \$90,000.
-Undistributed income for the year ended December 31, 2014 required to be distributed in 2015 amounted to approximately \$780,000.
-In 2014, the Fund changed its grant term from December - November to July - June.
-In 2014, 7-month rather than 12-month grants were made to accomplish this transition.
-The higher than usual undistributed income was a result of this transition.
+A summary of the activity involving the Fund's carryovers is as follows: Undistributed income for the year ended December 31, 2014 required to be distributed in 2015 amounted to approximately \$780,000.
+Undistributed income for the year ended December 31, 2015 required to be distributed in 2016 amounted to approximately \$740,000.